christhekeele/foundation-compass-stack/README.md

 * `src/assets`: All assets (scss, images, fonts, js, etc) go here.
 * `src/assets/scss/_settings.scss`: Foundation configuration settings go in here
 * `src/assets/scss/app.scss`: Application styles go here
 * `dist`: Static pages are assembled here.
 This is where you should view the site in your browser. **Don't edit these files directly.
 They will be overwritten!**
+* `pages`: This is where your Assemble HTML templates go.
+* `pages/index.html`: This is the landing page for your site, already kitted out with every Foundation component.
+* `partials`: This is where reusable templates that will be embedded in others go.
+* `partials/components`: This is where each Foundation component lives.
+Remove component partials from your `index.html` if you don't intend on using them to reduce clutter.